 The possibilities are virtually endless.
 People use peppermint oil in DIY shampoos, hairsprays, lip balms and more.

 Is peppermint oil good to drink?
 The answer is generally yes, but only in small amounts.
-Taking excessive amounts of peppermint oil orally can be toxic, so remember that a little bit goes a long way and all you need is 1–2 drops at a time.
-For some people, ingesting peppermint oil may cause side effects for some that include heartburn, flushing, mouth sores and headache.
-(2)
+That being said, taking excessive amounts of the oil orally can be toxic, so remember that a little bit goes a long way and all you need is 1–2 drops at a time.
+For some people, ingesting it may cause peppermint oil side effects for some that include heartburn, flushing, mouth sores and headache.

 Some prescription medications and over-the-counter medications may adversely interact with peppermint oil.
 Enteric-coated peppermint oil supplements may cause rapid dissolving, leading to heartburn, nausea and rapid absorption of some medications.